 Ask this question: “What should they be doing more of and less of to maximize their effectiveness?”

 Also, you should inform your employees of the consequences of their actions and behaviors for the organization as a whole.
 For instance, instead of commending an employee for their creativity in general, you can tell them how their initiative has helped the organization save time and money.

 Don’t Make It Occasional

 Avoid giving feedback in a rigid, formal setting, where there are palpable tensions and emotions run high.
 Instead, try to use a more flexible, laid-back environment.
 Don’t just wait for monthly or quarterly reviews, with tensions allowed to build up unnecessarily.
-Yost and Plunkett, the authors of Real-Time Leadership Development, says, “The closer in time that feedback is given to the performance, the easier it is for people to tell what they are doing well and poorly, modify their behaviour, and adapt.”
+Yost and Plunkett, the authors of Real-Time Leadership Development, say, “The closer in time that feedback is given to the performance, the easier it is for people to tell what they are doing well and poorly, modify their behavior, and adapt.”
 Also, don’t make it seem like you’re always breathing down their neck with your mentoring.
 Try to find time regularly to address any recent developments or to just inquire about their wellbeing.

 Focus on Specific Actions and Behaviors

 Try addressing specific actions and behaviors with your development conversations.
 Give contexts to generic comments to make them more meaningful and impactful to the receiver.
 To put things in perspective, your feedback should always have a verb and an object.
 State exactly what they’ve done when commending or cautioning them and how it impacts their role in the organization as well as the organization’s well-being.
-“Research suggests that feedback is most effective when people are not only told what they did wrong, but are provided guidance about what would be a more effective action in the future”.
+“Research suggests that feedback is most effective when people are not only told what they did wrong but are provided guidance about what would be a more effective action in the future”.
 So, a feedback intervention should include a goal and a plan along with the feedback.

 State Facts, Not Interpretations